jreinhardt/manual-labour/docs/source/introduction.rst

 -----

 :ref:`Blobs <blob>`, :ref:`Objects <object>` and :ref:`Steps <step>` all
-have unique ids by which they can be refered to.
+have unique ids by which they can be refered to (see also :ref:`content addressing <content-addressing>`).
 The functionality to map these ids to the objects they refer to is provided by a store.
-The store provides access to all the blobs, objects and steps for all algorithms (e.g.
-:ref:`scheduling` or :ref:`exporting`).
+The store provides access to all the blobs, objects and steps for all algorithms (e.g.  :ref:`scheduling` or :ref:`exporting`).

 :API: :ref:`store_api`